 - Employers must continue to monitor, train and manage their workforce in an ongoing effort to prevent discrimination and harassment. - Employers should consistently administer company policies and procedures, especially in disciplinary actions and terminations. - Employers should review their compensation and evaluation systems to make sure there is not a disparate impact on women or minorities. - Employers should review other policies and practices, such as leave policies, to determine whether they might adversely impact women, minorities or employees with disabilities. - As reflected by several of the verdicts discussed above, sexual harassment claims are alive and well.
 Employers must have applicable policies in place and, equally important, promptly and effectively investigate complaints of harassment when they are received.
 Simply conducting harassment training and having good written policies is not enough. - Employers should consider effective use of severance agreements at the time of termination.

-ADP TotalSource[®] clients can rely on the expertise of their designated human-resources professional to navigate many complex areas of the law, including training, drafting policies and investigating complaints of harassment or discrimination.
+ADP Resource® clients can rely on the expertise of their designated human-resources professional for information and guidance to help them keep up with complex employment laws and regulations.